 So, here are my top tips for keeping kids safe online- both relationship-based, and practical technical tips.

-2. Leading on from point 1, do not bad mouth digital tech.
+2. Do not bad mouth digital tech, as tempting as it is.
 I know it can be frustrating when children spend a seemingly excessive amount of time online, gaming or watching videos or on social media- but criticising it is only going to make them want to hide their interest from you, which is the exact opposite of what you want.

 3. Lead by example.
 If you are constantly on your phone, this will be your child’s normal, and guess what will happen when they get a phone of their own?
 If you talk about how many likes and subscribers you have or want or are disappointed you didn’t get, your child will start to learn that external approval is important for self-esteem, and that is not a lesson you want them to learn.